-Bella had the keys to her house.
-Tiny bubbles raced to the top of champagne.
+Laura held the keys to her new house.
+Tiny bubbles raced to the top of the champagne glass.
 Cheers!

-Renovations were started.
-Husband turned large downstairs cupboard into washroom with a toilet.
+Renovations on the house were started.
+Husband turned a large downstairs cupboard into a washroom with toilet.
 The kitchen was ripped out and replaced with a brand spanker.
 Windows were changed throughout.
-And a new front door with shiny unused keys.
+Add a new front door with shiny unused keys.

-Church was booked for the wedding at his parish.
+The church was booked for the wedding to take place in his parish.
 He is a Catholic, their faith not ours.

-There had been a pre-marital meeting: the priest held out a document, and urged Bella to sign it.
+Husband and I returned from a holiday.
+Laura greeted us with the trace of tears still visible on her face.
+There had been a pre-marital meeting at the church of choice: the priest held out a document, and urged Laura to sign it.
 She would not.
 He slammed the offered pen on the table.
-She disobeyed the priest, and would not commit any future children to a Catholic schooling.
-The priest refused to join Bella and Boyfriend in matrimony in his church.
+She had disobeyed the priest by not committing any future children to Catholic schooling.
+The priest refused to join Laura and The Boyfriend in matrimony.

 The Boyfriend’s mother was in a rage.
 Trouble?
 It was brewing.